Joya Sengupta: Career

 Sengupta was married to veteran Bangladesh Awami League leader Suranjit Sengupta.
 She was a senior official in the non-governmental organisation Bangladesh Rural Advancement Committee (BRAC).
-Her husband was a member of Bangladesh Awami League Advisory Council.
+Her husband was a member of the Bangladesh Awami League Advisory Council.

-Sengupta was elected to parliament from Sunamganj-2 constituency in Sunamganj District.
+Sengupta was elected to the parliament from Sunamganj-2 constituency in Sunamganj District.
 She was elected in a by-election after the death of her husband, Suranjit Sengupta.
 She defeated her nearest rival Mahbub Hossain Reju in the by election, she had more than double the vote her opponent had.
-Her husband was the Member of Parliament from Sunamganj-2.
+Her husband was the member of parliament from Sunamganj-2.
 The seat was vacated after he died on 5 February 2017.
-Joya Sengupta was sworn into office on 16 April 2017 by the Speaker of the Parliament, Shirin Sharmin Chaudhury, at the Jatiya Sangsad Bhaban.
-On 13 November 2017 she was nominated to the five-member panel of chairmen for the 18th session of Bangladesh Jatiya Sangsad (National Parliament).
+Joya Sengupta was sworn into office on 16 April 2017 by the speaker of the parliament, Shirin Sharmin Chaudhury, at the Jatiya Sangsad Bhaban.
+On 13 November 2017, she was nominated to the five-member panel of chairmen for the 18th session of Bangladesh Jatiya Sangsad (National Parliament).
 In absence of the speaker and deputy speaker, the panel is responsible for conducting the parliamentary session.
 Her constituency, Sunamganj, was flooded by flash floods and according to her affected nearly three hundred thousand people.